arwaguudle/Artificial-Intelligence-Coursework/README.md

 ## Path Configuration:
 In the code, replace the absolute path:
 /Users/ahmed/Desktop/Artificial-Intelligence-Coursework/UCI HAR Dataset
-with a relative path:
+with the the relative path:
 .Artificial-Intelligence-Coursework/UCI HAR Dataset/
 (and modify the front part of path depending on where you have cloned/downloaded the repository)

 For the code to work, please ensure the the following libaries are installed:
->numpy
+>numpy,
->pandas
+>pandas,
->scikit-learn
+>scikit-learn,
 >matplotlib

 ## Key Notes: